lehbyte/lehbyte.github.io/_posts/2019-05-02-Organization-Flask.md

 author-id: lehbyte
 ---

-This is part 2 of building a flask app.
-If you haven’t done so I suggest you go take a look at the first tutorial at the bottom.
+This is part 2 of building a restaurant app in flask.
+We made a basic flask app in the first part of this seris.
+We will now focus on organizing different parts of the app.
+This organization is important because it helps us seperate business logic from app logic.

 ## Getting started

-Navigate to our project and activate the virtual environment;
+Navigate to our project and activate our virtual environment;
-` $ source ../fenv/bin/activate`
+`$ source ../fenv/bin/activate`

 If you remember we wrote our flask app in one script.
 That code looked like this;
 **app.py**